Younan Nowzaradan: Education and medical career

 Nowzaradan was born and raised in Tehran, Iran.
 In 1970, he graduated from the University of Tehran with a Doctor of Medicine degree.
 He then moved to the United States.
 He participated in the Medical Orientation Program at Saint Louis University in 1971 and completed a Rotating Surgical Internship at St. John Hospital (operated by St. John Providence Health System) in Detroit.
-Nowzaradan is a fellow of the American College of Surgeons.

 Nowzaradan is currently affiliated with Houston Obesity Surgery in Houston, and practices at several local hospitals.
 He is the author of several scholarly publications on obesity and laparoscopy.

 Media appearances

 Nowzaradan has been on My 600-lb Life since 2012 and The 6000 lb Diaries with Dr. Now since 2025.
 He has also appeared on installments of Body Shock, including the episodes "Half Ton Dad", "Half Ton Teen", and "Half Ton Mum".
 He also published two books titled Last Chance to Live (2017) and The Scale Does Not Lie, People Do (2019).
-Dr. Now made several appearances at Texas theme parks such as the now defunct Six Flags AstroWorld to promote health awareness in the early 2000s, reaching out to youth and encouraging them to make good dietary choices.